henryoier/leetcode/Leetcode Log.md

 173_BinarySearchTreeIterator 2Y
 When initializing, push all the left node into stack, before poping, push the right sun and all its left nodes.

+161_OneEditDistance 2Y
+If there is a difference in the string, and used four ways to change , still different, return false, if no difference in the string, the length has 1 difference, return true, else return false.